Core Stability And The “TA Hold”

 3. Hold the position for ten seconds.
 It is important to remember that the quality of the movement is more important than the quantity.
 In other words, it is better to do seven magnificent tilts with perfect form than twelve with poor form.

-4. Don’t forget to breath!
+4. Don’t forget to breathe!
 You may feel like you need to hold your breath, but breathing properly is important.

 5. Relax and repeat 10 times.